Path-connectivity of the set of uniquely ergodic and cobounded foliations: Paths in the punctured case, and Islands of point-pushes

-\begin{proof}[{Proof of Theorem~\ref{thm:main-punctured}}] In order to show the theorem, in light of Corollary~\ref{cor:tg-connected} it suffices to show that any uniquely ergodic foliation $F$ can be joined to a torus good foliation.
+\begin{proof}[{Proof of Theorem~\ref{thm:main-punctured}}] In order to show the theorem, in light of Corollary~\ref{cor:tg-connected} it suffices to show that, any uniquely ergodic foliation $E \notin S$ can be joined to a torus good foliation by a path that doesn't intersect $S$.
 We will do this by using the construction outlined above.